macanv/BERT-BiLSTM-CRF-NER/README.md

 python3 setup.py install
 ```

+if you do not want to install, you just need clone this project and reference the file of <run.py> to train the model or start the service.

 ## UPDATE:
 - 2019.2.25 Fix some bug for ner service
 - 2019.2.19: add text classification service